Boddam, Aberdeenshire: Peterhead Power Station

 Adjacent to the north side of the village is Peterhead Power Station (generating capacity: 2,390MW, limited to 1,550MW) on which construction commenced in May 1973, being brought into operation in 1980.
 Originally intended as a gas-powered station, it was later converted to burn gas or oil and is currently powered by the entire gas supply of the Miller Field.

 Sea bass may be caught in the vicinity of the warm water outlets, to which they are attracted.

 Present day

 Today, Boddam serves largely as a commuter settlement for Aberdeen and Peterhead although an involvement in the fishing industry still continues on a small scale, in particular for lobster.

 Despite Boddam and Stirling Village possessing three hotels or inns, tourism in the area is at a low level.

 The remains of Boddam Castle lie in a ruinous state, although Earl's Lodge, for many years a hotel and which had previously been gutted in a fire, was repaired as a private home in 2006.

-Information boards for the castle have recently been erected and Clan Keith reunions from America have been invited to visit whilst in the area.
+Information boards for the castle were erected around 2005 and in 2012, and Keith Clan reunions from America were invited to visit whilst in the area.